 QUESTION: If a unit is foreclosed does the bank receive a ballot for voting?
 What does this do to the overall number to establish a quorum?

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.